seiyria/soa-autofarm/README.md

 * `--auto-tap-attack` - whether or not to auto tap attack to force melee attacks.
 Default: `false`.
 * `--farm-everything` - farm every MP event (using the Join All feature) or just the specific one you enter into.
 Default: `true`.
 * `--poll-rate` - the speed at which the screen should be checked / updated.
-Default: `500`ms.
+Default: `750`ms.
 * `--rush-tries` - the number of tries for auto-rush.
 Default: `1`.
+* `--rush-delay` - the delay before you attempt to rush.
+Recommended due to lag on the first rush.
+Default: `1000`ms.
 * `--swipe-duration` - the speed of the default click downpress.
 Default: `100`ms.

 ### Debug Args